EthanThatOneKid/hex-word-colors/README.md

 # Hex-Word-Colors

-> A dictionary of words that can be written as hexadecimal numerals.
+> A catalog of words that can be written as hexadecimal numerals.

 [**See the results!!**](experiment/reports/1601355040120.report.md)